 Today was gorgeous.
 Not a cloud in sight this afternoon, so I thought it’d be the perfect time to explore the Japanese Garden.
-Jim and I had tried to go for a picnic two or three Sundays ago, but it was a national holiday, so the parks were locked.
-Today did not disappoint.
+Jim and I had tried to go for a picnic two or three Sundays ago, but it was a national holiday, so the park doors were closed & locked.
+Today, though, did not disappoint.

 Just outside of the Japanese garden is another lake, right before you reach the canal.

 What I didn’t take photos of was all the places for kids to play.
 On the other side of the lake there’s a HUGE playground for children.
 Then there was also what appeared to be a mini fairground of sorts on the other side of the park.
 I’m not sure if this is a temporary or permanent thing, but it looked like they had bumper cars and a giant bounce house.

 I can’t wait to go back with Jim, a picnic blanket, good book, some tasty food, and wine/cider.
 I think we have a summer of picnics to look forward to!